shopware/docs/guides/plugins/plugins/storefront/add-custom-javascript.md

 ```
 {% endcode %}

-In this case the plugin just gets executed if the HTML document contains at least one element with the `data-scroll-detector` attribute.
+In this case the plugin just gets executed if the HTML document contains at least one element with the `data-example-plugin` attribute.
 You can then use `this.el` inside your plugin to access the DOM element your plugin is bound to.

 ### Loading your plugin